xoopR/distr6/cran-comments.md

 ## Test Results

 There is one new NOTE about package size, I believe this is due to the package now using Rcpp.
+One NOTE about URLs, all manually checked and valid.

 ## Test environments